LewisWatson/Ginkgo-BDD-Testing-Framework-Lightning-Talk/PITCHME.md

 ## Useful way to tease out edge cases

+At the very least it is a useful methodology for working through the bahaviour of the system.
+Once you have sone test it is relatively easy to think of additional `when`'s for the `given`'s.

 +++

 ## When not to use BDD

-If you want compact and succinct tests.
+- If you want compact and succinct tests.
+- If you want to quickly test something very low level and technical.

 +++